Joshfairhead/Obsidian/Immanent/Projects/Personal Website/Music Curation.md

 # Music Curation

 ## Introduction
 This is a curated list of music that to degrees is reflective of my aesthetic and then inludes a few words as to why I like and enjoy the artist.
-On the surface it's varied but hopefully on a deeper level you will a deeper pattern integrity.
+On the surface it's varied but hopefully on a deeper level you will feel a sense of deeper pattern integrity.
 Welcome to my soul :p

 ## Bands